 Changing your From address

-By default, your emails will go out with your existing email address in the From line.
-That is, users will still see your existing email address on emails you send them, and not the new email address you set up here using email forwarding.
+By default, your emails are sent with your existing email address in the From line.
+That is, others will see your existing email address and not the email address you set up using email forwarding.

 What email address recipients see depends on how your email client is configured.
 Here are instructions on setting this up on some popular email clients:

 Please note Gmail will not allow you to send emails from an alias.
 If you use Gmail, you need to sign up for email hosting with G Suite.